-U.S. Attorney Sellinger credited special agents of the U.S. Department of Homeland Security, Homeland Security Investigations, New Jersey Division, under the direction of Special Agent in Charge Jason J. Molina, with the investigation leading to today’s charges.
-He also thanked the Morris County Prosecutor’s Office, the Rockaway Township Police Department, and the United States Postal Inspection Service for their assistance with the investigation.
+U.S. Attorney Sellinger credited special agents of the U.S. Department of Homeland Security, Homeland Security Investigations, New Jersey Division, under the direction of Special Agent in Charge Ricky J. Patel, with the investigation leading to the charges.

-The government is represented by Assistant U.S. Attorney Camila A. Garces of the Violent Crimes Unit in Newark.
+The government is represented by Assistant U.S. Attorney Farhana C. Melo of the General Crimes Unit in Newark.

 The charges and allegations contained in the complaint are merely accusations, and the defendant is presumed innocent unless and until proven guilty.